prompt-toolkit/ptpython/README.rst

 Ptpython is an advanced Python REPL.
-It should work on all Python versions from 2.6 up to 3.5 and work cross platform (Linux, BSD and OS X, Window).
+It should work on all Python versions from 2.6 up to 3.5 and work cross platform (Linux, BSD, OS X and Windows).

 Installation